Post

 • Install these modules: ReZygisk.
 Reboot.
 Play Integrity Fork, Tricky Store, YuriKey, NoHello.
 Reboot.

-• Run actions for these modules: Play Integrity Fork, Tricky Store (grant root)
+• Run actions for these modules: Play Integrity Fork, YuriKey

 • Reboot and check your integrity using: Play Integrity API Checker and Key Attestation